Risk of Rain 2: Release

 The game was released out of early access for Microsoft Windows on August 11, 2020 and for Stadia on September 29 with a timed exclusive level known as Sundered Grove, which would later be added to all versions in patch 1.0.2.0.
 The Nintendo Switch, PlayStation 4, and Xbox One received the 1.0 update on October 20 the same year.
-The game is released for PlayStation 5 and Xbox Series X/S on August 27, 2024.
+The game was released for PlayStation 5 and Xbox Series X/S on August 27, 2024.

 Reception

 Upon its launch into early access, Hopoo Games offered Risk of Rain 2 with a "buy one, get one free" promotion for the first few days.
 A week from release, Hopoo announced that over 650,000 players had played the game, with about 150,000 of those having taken advantage of the special promotion.
 Within a month of the game's early access release, it had sold over a million copies.
 By March 2021, the game had sold over four million units on the personal computer side alone, not accounting for console sales.